Flyingfish812/p2myth/docs/Invader/Invaders.md

 They can also be equipped with caged MIRVs, that means the MIRV (bullet only) will explode as soon as you kill the sparrow.
 Unless you are skilled enough, be sure to have a bullet-clearing skill with you.

+- 圆锥曲线: Miss sparrow with endless pooping.
+- hank: Love colliding others like a basketball player.

 ### Turret Types

 The turrets on sparrows are fixed and face front.